wetryingtodorock/getblock-docs/en/rpc-service/btc/json-rpc/btc_getrpcinfo.md

 ---
-title: btc:getrpcinfo \[POST\]
+title: btc:getrpcinfo - Bitcoin
-description: Returns details of the RPC server.
+description: Example code for the btc:getrpcinfo json-rpc method. Сomplete guide on how to use btc:getrpcinfo json-rpc in GetBlock.io Web3 documentation.
 ---

 ### Parameters